-For more information on the scholarships, please visit the Freshman Scholarships page.
+For more information on the scholarships, please visit the First-Year Scholarships page.

-The program recognizes and rewards high school seniors who demonstrate an ongoing interest in serving the needs of others through a commitment to community service.
+The scholarship is awarded to high school seniors who exhibit a commitment to service through activities in their schools, places of worship, non-profit agencies, and in their communities.
 This scholarship program provides awards equal to one-half of the total yearly cost of Fisher’s tuition, and room and board for four years.
-The Service Scholarship may not be combined with other merit-based scholarship programs available at the College.
+The Service Scholarship may not be combined with other merit-based scholarship programs available at the University.

-Recipients of the Fisher Service Scholarship will be high school seniors who plan to attend St. John Fisher College directly from high school.
-They will have performed a minimum of 50 hours of community service per year to their community, school or church.
-Applications are available in mid-September through the Office of Freshman Admissions.
-Once enrolled at Fisher, Service Scholars are expected to continue their involvement in community service work.
-Upon graduation, students will have a degree in their major field of study and a certificate in Service Leadership, which prepares them to play a leadership role within their community.
+Recipients of the Fisher Service Scholarship will be high school seniors who plan to attend St. John Fisher University directly from high school.
+They will have performed community service throughout the four years of high school in their community, school or church.
+Applications are available in mid-September through the Office of First-Year Admissions.
+Once enrolled at Fisher, in order to retain their awards while engaged in full-time study as matriculated students, Service Scholars are required to participate in a two-course learning community, attend a community-engaged learning seminar, complete one community-engaged learning course, and make a commitment to community service hours.
+Upon graduation, students will have a degree in their major field of study and a Certificate in Service Leadership

 For more information on program requirements, please visit the Service Scholars Program page.

-The First Generation Scholarship Program is designed to provide financial assistance to high school students who exhibit a high degree of motivation and academic potential and whose parents did not graduate from college.
-Applications are available in mid-September through the Office of Freshman Admissions.
-Recipients of the First Generation Scholarship will receive yearly awards of one-half the total cost of tuition and room and board.
+The First-Generation Scholars Program is designed to provide financial assistance to high school students who exhibit a high degree of motivation and academic potential and whose parents did not graduate from a post-secondary institution.
+Applications are available in mid-September through the Office of First-Year Admissions.
+Recipients of the First-Generation Scholarship will receive yearly awards of one-half the total cost of tuition and room and board.
+In order to retain their awards while engaged in full-time study as matriculated students, First-Generation scholars are required to complete a community engagement workshop, at least 30 hours of community service during each of the succeeding seven semesters, complete the two-course learning community, and complete the service learning seminars offered by the program.
 They will also participate in a learning community and an academic mentoring program in the Rochester community.

-The First Generation Scholarship may not be combined with other merit-based scholarship programs at the College.
+The First-Generation Scholarship may not be combined with other merit-based scholarship programs at the University.

-For more information on program requirements, please visit the First Generation Scholarship Program page.
+For more information on program requirements, please visit the First-Generation Scholars Program page.

 The Fisher Urban Scholar Award pledges $40,000 per student over the course of four years to any high school student who resides in the City of Rochester and enrolls full-time as a first year student at Fisher.
 The award may be combined with any other scholarships for which a student qualifies.